 The Constitution places a high value on freedom of association.
-It has even been recognized as an independent constitutional right because it is indispensable to protecting other First Amendment guarantees.
-See NAACP v.
-Alabama ex rel.
+This is an independent constitutional right because it is indispensable to protecting other First Amendment guarantees.
+SeeNAACPAlabama ex rel.
 Patterson, 357 U.S. 449, 460-61 (1958) (recognizing a "close nexus between the freedoms of speech and assembly").
 Labor unions themselves have historically relied on the concept of freedom of association to protect their right to engage in organizing activities and resist state laws limiting their ability to do so.
-Indeed, the right of workers to band together to improve their relative bargaining power is a straightforward implication of freedom of association, and exactly the type of voluntary association envisioned by the Founders.
-Having recognized the right to organize unions as part of the protected freedom of association under the First Amendment, it would logically follow that the right not to join a union is a necessary corollary.
+Indeed, the right of workers to band together to improve their relative bargaining power is a straightforward implication of freedom of association-exactly the type of voluntary association envisioned by the Founders.
+Having recognized the right to organize unions as part of the First Amendment freedom of association, it would logically follow that the right not to join a union is a necessary corollary.
 But this has not been the case.

-Modern unions (as well as the courts) have abandoned associational freedom in the labor context in favor of state-compelled representation.
-While the concept of public unions themselves would certainly shock the Founders, it would be even more astounding to them that public employees could be compelled by law to associate with and speak through state-designated unions.
+Modern courts have abandoned associational freedom in the labor context in favor of state-compelled representation.
+While the concept of public unions themselves would shock the Founders, it would be even more astounding to them that public employees could be compelled to associate with and speak through state-designated unions.
 Such coerced association is the very antithesis of the freedom of association that lies at the heart of constitutional liberty.
 Even "prominent members of the founding generation condemned laws requiring public employees to affirm or support beliefs with which they disagreed."
 Janus, 138 S. Ct. at 2471.
-Thomas Jefferson himself denounced "the propagation of opinions which he disbelieves and abhor[s]" as "sinful and tyrannical."
-Id. at 2471 (quoting A Bill for Establishing Religious Freedom, in 2 Papers of Thomas Jefferson 545 (J. Boyd ed.
-1950)).
+Jefferson himself denounced "the propagation of opinions which he disbelieves and abhor[s]" as "sinful and tyrannical."
+Id. at 2471 (quoting "A Bill for Establishing Religious Freedom," in 2 Papers of Thomas Jefferson 545 (J. Boyd ed., 1950)).

 As the Court pointed out in Janus, exclusive representation is a "significant impingement on associational freedoms that would not be tolerated in other contexts."
 138 S. Ct. at 2478 (emphasis added).
 The Court has long recognized that this type of mandatory association restricts individual liberties.
 See Vaca v.
 Sipes, 386 U.S. 171, 182 (1967) (exclusive representation results in a "corresponding reduction in the individual rights of the employees so represented"); Am.
 Commc'ns Ass'n v.
-Douds, 339 U.S. 382, 401 (1950) (under exclusive representation, "individual employees are required by law to sacrifice rights which, in some cases, are valuable to them"); Janus, 138 S. Ct.

-at 2460 ("Designating a union as the employees' exclusive representative substantially restricts the rights of individual employees.").
+Douds, 339 U.S. 382, 401 (1950) (under exclusive representation, "individual employees are required by law to sacrifice rights which, in some cases, are valuable to them"); Janus, 138 S. Ct. at 2460 ("Designating a union as the employees' exclusive representative substantially restricts the rights of individual employees.").
+Taking this into consideration, the court below concluded that Ohio's exclusive-bargaining scheme is "a take-it-or-leave-itsystem-either agree to exclusive representation, which is codified in state law, or find a different job... ... [which] is in direct conflict with the principles enunciated in Janus."
+See Pet.
+App. at 3.

-Freedom of association must mean the freedom to associate only with those whom we affirmatively choose.
-Without voluntary association on both sides, freedom of association is nothing more than a hollow right.
+Freedom of association must mean the freedom to associate only with those whom we choose.
+Without voluntariness on both sides, freedom of association is nothing more than a hollow right.
 Although courts have given differential treatment to labor laws in the past, exclusive representation regimes can no longer be reconciled with the Court's jurisprudence.
-There is simply no legitimate reason to exempt exclusive representation regimes from the normal operation of the First Amendment.
+There is simply no legitimate reason to exempt such regimes from the normal operation of the First Amendment.